imagineeeinc/Small-Image-format/README.md

 5-ffff00ff
 ```

-As these pixels will be inside a row that is an array, each pixel is seperated by a comma
+As these pixels will be inside a row that is an array, each pixel is separated by a comma
 ```
 A row(array)->[1-ff0000ff,2-ffff00ff,3-ffffffff,1-00ffffff][Next Row...]
 ```
 ## Meta Data

 There will be meta data that can travel with the image.
-This will be stored in a JSON Format, This does have some contraversies like implemeting will be harder in progrming languges that doesn't support JSON, but usally some one on the community has probably made a module/ package to parse JSON, JSON has been specificly choosen for its avaliblity and low learning curve.
+This will be stored in a JSON Format, This does have some controversies like implementing will be harder in programming languages that doesn't support JSON, but usually some one on the community has probably made a module/ package to parse JSON, JSON has been specifically chosen for its availability and low learning curve.

 ```
 - Title [string]-optional              The name of the image